Spin Current Generation Controlled by the N\'{e}el State in a Compensated Ferrimagnet

-Using the Keldysh formalism, the average of the spin current can be calculated by second-order perturbation with respect to the interfacial exchange coupling $H_{\rm int}$~\cite{kato19}.
-After obtaining the second-order perturbation, we take the random average with respect to the interfacial exchange coupling, assuming
+Using the Keldysh formalism~\cite{Kamenev2011,Keldysh1965}, the average spin current can be calculated to second order in the interfacial exchange coupling $H_{\rm int}$~\cite{kato19}.
+We then perform a disorder average over the interfacial exchange coupling, assuming

-where $\langle \cdots \rangle_{\rm imp}$ indicates the random average on the atomic configuration and $J$ represents the strength of the exchange coupling at the interface.
-Then, the average of the spin current can be expressed by the lesser and retarded component of the nonequilibrium Green's function for the CF and the NM.
-For a detailed description of these Green's functions, see Appendices~\ref{app:retarded} and \ref{app:lesser}.
-Finally, the spin current is given as